wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Obi-Wan:** Oh Courtney, I really don't know how I manage to keep my patience with you, go and check if you've damaged anything while I deal with our business here _there's a knock at the door, and Suey goes to answer.
 OWBB strides in_.
 Good morning Mr Suey, it's a pleasure to finally meet you.

 **Suey:** Eh, what, who are you?

+**Obi-Wan:** My name is Obi Wan Big Bogie.

-How do you know my name?
+**Suey:** How do you know MY name?

-**Obi-Wan:** I know everything about you Mr Suey.
+**Obi-Wan** I know everything about you Mr Suey.
 I know you were found as a baby on the doorstep of a Chinese Takeaway in Birkenhead.
 You were raised as a Liverpool supporter.
 Your favourite chocolate bar is the Curly Whirly.
-You have an squirrel-shaped birthmark on your left but...
+You have a squirrel-shaped birthmark on your left but...

 **Suey:** OK, OK, I get it you know all about me.
 I'm just a scouse ex-henchman who's bad at dusting, so what?